davidkun/HyperSpectralToolbox/README.md

               '~/path-to-directory/HyperSpectralToolbox/functions', ...
               '~/path-to-directory/HyperSpectralToolbox/newFunctions');

 You're ready to go now!
+Check out the demo files `hyperDemo.m` in `functions/` and `hyperDemo2.m` in `newFunctions/` to learn how to use the toolbox.

 ### Description ###